adityadhiman-in/questify/README.md

 - **Ejs**: For building a dynamic and responsive frontend.
 - **Node.js**: Server-side JavaScript runtime.

+## Future Updates Coming

+Upcomig updates in future : Delete posts, Reward System for Users, Ads listings, Promote or Boost Your Posts and etc.

 ## Project Setup

 1. Clone the repository: